 - Booth Information.
 Vendors are responsible for programming and decorating their own space.
 The Agency of Agriculture will provide some design parameters as well as photos and floor plans to give you a sense of the space.
 We also encourage site visits during the fair to see the space in action before committing.
 If you are interested in a walkthrough of the Vermont Building, please contact the number below.

 - Selling/Sampling Product.
 All sale of food and beverage products must adhere to the required health and fire codes as provided by West Springfield, MA.
 Vendors are required to communicate directly with the West Springfield, MA Health Inspector and Deputy Fire Chief.
 Both the Health Inspector and Deputy Fire Chief will be on-site to ensure safe and compliant booths throughout the fair.

 - Storage.
 We have a locker and/or pallet sized amount of dry storage for each vendor, there is also cooler space available if needed.
 Additionally, there is a parking lot for vendors, referred to as “dead storage” where vendors can park their trucks or trailers to keep extra product or storage that is accessible to them throughout the fair.

 - Vendor Fee.
 Each vendor is required to submit their daily sales to the on-site manager the morning following the close of the fair.
 A commission for total sales during the fair is payable to the State of Vermont.
 These funds are used for maintenance, management, and programming of the Vermont Building.

-If you are interested in participating in Harvest New England Day, a free, first come first serve farmers market style event that takes place on the last Friday of the fair, you can sign up here.
+If you are interested in participating in Harvest New England Day--a free farmers market style event that takes place on the last Friday of the fair--sign up here.
 For information on being a vendor in the future, click the link below to receive updates on the 2020 application.